 Don't forget you have to be very careful to always listen to customers and sales personal.
 Their feedback will give you critical information to help you improve the operations of your business that might be just enough to make your business and profits grow significantly.

 To help maximize your talents and abilities as a new business owner and manager The BOSS™ provides the knowledge and information to make your management job easier.
 This will help you improve the effectiveness of your management decisions and efficiency of your business operations, so it will produce the profits you desire.

 How well you business operates is directly related to how well you operate your business.
 If your business is good at getting customers but poor at keeping them then you have a weakness in your operations.
 If your business is poor at getting customers and good at keeping them then you also have a weakness in your operations.
 How you define your business operations will be based on many variables but striving for efficiency at what you do and having effective solutions to operation problems will keep you growing.

 Regardless of whether your business is a startup or on-going business you need to know the key aspects of your business operations and how they blend with the employees.
 Therefore, you should regularly take the time to think through your business process from A-Z. Examine the detail of what is required for your business to operate from the beginning to end of each day, from the beginning to end of each week, from the beginning to end of each month, and from the beginning to end of the year.
-This process will boost your level of confidence and will give you more control than if you had not gone through the process.
-It may seem like a tedious process but the analysis will allow you to immediately see where you might have problems so you can prepare for them.
-You will also identify the competitive advantages your business has and may see how you can leverage them to your advantage.
+This process will boost your level of confidence and will give you more control.
+It may seem like a tedious process but the analysis will allow you to immediately see where you might have problems. so then you can prepare to sole them.
+You will also identify the "competitive advantages" your business has and how you can leverage them to your advantage.